jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 	\> cd \<JASP\>\jasp-required-files
 	\> git checkout Windows
 	\> git branch

-	Should confirm that you are on the Windoows branch now.
+	Should confirm that you are on the Windows branch now.

 4. Create a build folder(s).
 From the \<JASP\> root folder for a 64-bit version e.g.:

 	\> mkdir build-release-64